alexchandler100/UFC_Prediction_2022/README.md

 ## Installation

 Make sure Python 3 is installed on your computer.
 Clone this repository.
 Open a terminal and cd to the location you saved it.
-Run the following command to open a jupyter notebook from the directory:
+Run the following command to open a jupyter notebook from the buildingMLModel directory:

 ```bash
 jupyter notebook